Disclaimer: Just so you know, if you order an item through one of our posts, we may get a small share of the sale.

-When you experience those initial feelings of attraction, it can knock you off your feet.
-More often than not, those first feelings you experience for someone you’re attracted to seem inexplicable and maybe even nonsensical.
+Those initial waves of attraction can knock you off your feet.
+More often than not, the first powerful feelings you experience for someone you’re attracted to seem inexplicable and maybe even nonsensical.

 The truth is, attraction isn’t random.
 Science can explain a lot of why we feel what we feel for a person who catches our eye.